yuzushioh/RxOperators/Carthage/Checkouts/RxSwift/Documentation/GettingStarted.md

 **Using dispose bags or `takeUntil` operator is a robust way of making sure resources are cleaned up.
 We recommend using them in production even if the sequences will terminate in finite time.**

-In case you are curious why `ErrorType` isn't generic, you can find explanation [here](DesignRationale.md#why-error-type-isnt-generic).
+In case you are curious why `Swift.Error` isn't generic, you can find explanation [here](DesignRationale.md#why-error-type-isnt-generic).

 ## Disposing